How do you win customers?

 - Your internet presence

-It doesn't matter if you want to win customers online or if you want to win more customers in traditional ways.
+It doesn't matter whether you want to acquire customers online or generate more customers through traditional channels.
 In fact, the answers to the question: "How do you win customers?" have not really changed.
-Whether online or at the weekly market, you are dealing with people.
+Whether online or at the weekly market, you're dealing with people.
 All the use of search engines and algorithms ultimately serves the purpose of making these people aware of you.
 Winning them over is still based on the question of what makes people tick.
 Certainly, a few things have changed in this regard.
 Others, however, have remained the same.
-Combine both factors to succeed.
-Below you will find a number of valuable considerations.
+Combine both factors to achieve success.
+Below you will find a number of valuable considerations in this regard.

 Look at yourself from the customers' point of view

-The times when winning customers was exclusively about products and services are over.
+The times when customer acquisition worked exclusively through products and services are over.
 Today's customers want more.
 He is interested in your company.
 It asks itself questions like:

 - How are the working conditions with you?